kevinaraujo/kevin_payment/README.md

 ## Tests

-To run integration and unit tests, access the api container with command `docker-compose exec`.
+To run integration and unit tests, access the api container with command `docker-compose exec api bash`.

-After access the container, run `php -dxdebug.mode=coverage ./vendor/bin/phpunit --testdox --coverage-html reports/`.
+After access the container, run `composer test`.

-A test coverage report file will be generated in **api/reports/index.html**.
+A test coverage report file will be generated in `api/reports/index.html`.
 Open it in your web browser.

 If you want test the endpoint via postman, import the `postman.json` from `/api/docs` to your postman software.